-Occupancy expenses increased to 12.9% of revenue for fiscal 2023 from 12.4% of revenue for fiscal 2022.
-The increase primarily reflects the inflationary impact of certain utility rates and property tax values.
+Occupancy expenses increased to 13.5% of revenue for fiscal 2024 from 12.9% of revenue for fiscal 2023.
+The increase as a percent of sales reflects the impact of certain fixed costs on reduced sales when compared to the prior year, such as rent and property tax.